 But home is more chaotic than ever, and she's sick of her boozy friends and the whining of the baby's father.
 She had half planned to hibernate at home till kingdom come, but it's become like a lurid movie she saw eons ago and she's forgotten the plot.
 Her future may be unclear, but she has a good idea of the direction it won't take.

-: Atlantic Booksellers' Choice Award
+Winner: Atlantic Independent Booksellers' Choice Award

-: Governor General's Award for Fiction
+Shortlisted: Governor General's Award for Fiction

 "Lynn Coady is out to bust the stereotype; she writes about her home with irreverence, ambivalence, and a lot of humour." — Quill & Quire

 "Her work is among the most noteworthy in the country." — National Post